 Registered Insurance Intermediaries

-Please be advised that the above listings of registered insurance intermediaries are based on the Central Bank’s records as at the 30th day of June, 2020.
+Please be advised that the above listings of registered insurance intermediaries and consultants are based on the Central Bank’s records at the time of preparation

 Circular Letters